-Less than a mile from York St John University, The Brickworks is a modern development.
-This accommodation has a great offering for students - a private gym, cinema room and a large social space with football and pool tables.
-You're just outside the city walls and within easy reach of all the food, drink, history and shopping that York has to offer.
+Less than a mile from our campus, The Brickworks is a modern accommodation block.
+It offers many communal facilities for students, including a private gym, cinema room and a large social space with football and pool tables.
+You will be just outside the city walls and in easy reach of all the food, drink, history and shopping that York has to offer.
 All rooms include an ensuite bathroom.

 0.7 mile to campus